rimunroe/pipeline-router/README.md

 ### path

-This is the path, relative to the parent, this route will be found.
+This is the route's path, relative to the parent.

 *Note*: The only path where a forward slash can appear is the root.